-- 1. Although weather remains unpredictable and individual tolerances for snowy/icy conditions exist, these are the guidelines for Early Head Start home visits and socializations: - a.
+- 1.0 Although weather remains unpredictable and individual tolerances for snowy/icy conditions exist, these are the guidelines for Early Head Start home visits and socializations: - a.
 It is difficult to assess the conditions of all roads in the Early Head Start two county service areas.
-In case of inclement weather and the local school system is closed, home visits will be at the discretion of the Family Educator.
-It should be noted that visits cancelled by the program or the Family Educator must be made-up according the Head Start Performance Standards. - b.
+In case of inclement weather and the local school system is closed, home visits will be at the discretion of the Parent Educator.
+It should be noted that visits cancelled by the program or the Parent Educator must be made-up according the Head Start Performance Standards. - b.
 In case of inclement weather and all schools in the two county service areas are closed, playgroup/socializations will be cancelled by the program and be rescheduled when weather permits.
-If only some schools in the two county service areas are closed, playgroup/socializations will be held at the discretion of the Director. - c.
-The Family Educator is responsible for contacting their families scheduled for a home visit or playgroup/socialization if a program decision is made to cancel or limit travel. - d.
-The Director has final determination of canceling or re-scheduling events during cases of inclement weather. - e.
-In the event that Community Link is closed or does not have buses running, does not necessarily mean 1st Step will be closed.
-If you have any questions, please contact the Coordinator or Director. - 2.
-In the event of inclement weather, when the driving conditions are hazardous, services may be provided remotely.
-Upon approval of the Director/Coordinator.
+If only some schools in the two county service area are closed, playgroup/socializations will be held at the discretion of the Director. - c.
+The Parent Educator is responsible for contacting their families scheduled for a home visit or playgroup/socialization if a program decision is made to cancel or limit travel. - d.
+The Director has final determination of canceling or re-scheduling events during cases of inclement weather.